Shabana-A7/hello-app/README.md

-# hello-app
+# Predictive_Maintainance_App
-a simple hello app
+a A machine learning application for Predictive maintanance of machines